 Our customers are all citizens, businesses, or government entities that seek information or assistance regarding planning, conserving, or improving their community in Maryland.
 Our customers are representatives at state agency partners, staff and officials from county and municipal governments, state employees, as well as the general public.

 The Maryland Historical Trust also works with sister state agencies and local governments.
 The Trust responds to a Board, interfaces with federal staff, and serves organizations and citizens with various initiatives like the tax credit program.
 The Jefferson Patterson Park and Museum (JPPM) serves the general public and organizations that utilize the park, visit the museum, and rent facilities.
 JPPM also hosts school children and families for educational programming.
 The Maryland Archaeological Conservation Lab at JPPM serves customers that include counties, sister state agencies, universities, and other organizations such as the United States Navy, who have conservation, restoration, and preservation requirements.

 The Department of Planning’s commitment to the Customer Service Promise describes our approach.
 Customer Service activities include:

 In addition to these core customer service-related activities, we will also analyze our business hours in order to better align them to customer needs, ensure literature is up-to-date, and conduct staff meetings to discuss progress on achieving customer service goals.
 We will also continue to recognize top performers in our agency for professionalism and courtesy, responsiveness in resolving a customer’s needs, and for innovations that improve customer service.

 We will monitor the execution of the aforementioned activities, measure performance, and analyze the results in order to continuously improve customer service.

 We are committed to providing Maryland citizens, businesses, stakeholders, and other customers with the best customer service.
-For more information, please see our strategic plan, located on our website.

 Click here for our three question customer experience survey.